KatsuoRyuu/KryuuFightCard/README.md

-# Alpha Stage event planing list.
+# Alpha Stage Fight Card for ThaiFight 5000

 I will update this when its starting to at least work.
 Only thing missing now is to get the file upload to work.